Whatsapp Icon

 Avoid certain medicines

 Avoid certain medicines.
 Many over-the-counter medications contain aspirin or ibuprofen, which may increase your risk of bleeding.
-If you have any doubt, you can check the label of the medicines.
+If you have any doubts, you can check the label of the medicines.
 Ask your doctor to list the medications and products you should avoid taking.
 You may also be advised to control or prevent alcohol if your platelet count is low.

 Take extra care to prevent bleeding